0406 432 691

 4. Go to the bottom and tap “Delete Hub”.

 Once they do this, the hub is “free.”
-You can then open your own app and scan the QR code under the back cover to add it to your phone.
+You can then proceed in your own app to register the hub by scanning the QR code under the back cover.
+It will then appear as a new hub once it has been properly released.

 Phase 02 — The Admin Pass

 If they don’t want to delete the hub yet, they can invite you as an Admin.
-Go to Settings > Users and have them add your email.
+Go to Settings > Users and have them add your email, or create an admin invitation for you there.
+You need admin rights before you can manage users or remove the old owner later.
+This is especially important if the system belongs to a company or is monitored through a security company, as permissions may need to be transferred properly.
 Once you are an Admin, you can remove the old owner yourself later.
 This is great for a smooth move-in.

 Phase 03 — The “Locked” Alarm